maxitg/SetReplace/Documentation/Generators/GenerateMultihistory.md

 # GenerateMultihistory

-**`GenerateMultihistory`** is the most verbose and the most configurable generator.
-It can generate both single histories, full multihistories, as well as partial ones.
+**`GenerateMultihistory`** is the most verbose and configurable generator.
+It can create both single histories, full multihistories, as well as partial ones.
 It, however, requires one to specify all groups of parameters ([system](/Documentation/Systems/README.md), [event selection](EventSelectionParameters.md), deduplication, [event ordering](EventOrderingFunctions.md) and [stopping conditions](StoppingConditionParameters.md)), nothing is implied automatically: